wescamp/A_New_Order-1.10/A_New_Order/readme.txt

 Thanks for all advises and help received on wesnoth forum, both in art (Jetryl and Pickslide, thanks a lot!) and in WML coding.

-Translations were made by capitol and tephlon (swedish) and Geoffroy Douillie (french), Jose Gordillo: Catalonian translation nikita: Russian translation Oto 'tapik' Buchta: Czech translation
+Translations were made by (no national characters in names, sorry): capitol and tephlon (swedish) and Geoffroy Douillie, damien, Guigou Guillaume (french), Jose Gordillo (Catalonian translation), Alexey Remizov, nikita: Russian translation, Joe Hansen (Danish), Simon Sobisch (German), brivido (Italian), Eduardo Jose Papa (Spanish), capitol, Stephen Bergstorm aka tephlon (Swedish), Nilgun Belma Buguner (Turkish), Oto 'tapik' Buchta: Czech translation.
+See the entries in about.cfg for correct name spellings and more details.

 Music is by Erik Rijshouwer, Christian Hellerberg, Nick Humphrey, Mattias Westlund, Aleksi, Hiro Hito, Tyler Johnson.
 See ART_authors.txt for the details.